vineyard-hero

 Return to Offshore on Wednesday night for Irish music – always a well attended and fun evening in this cozy atmosphere.

 Thursday night takes us to Season Pub in Oak Bluffs for a night with the Mike Benjamin Band.
-If you have been at the Colonial Inn on a Thursday evening in summer, you will be familiar with Mike and his crew.
+If you have been at Vineyard Square Hotel on a Thursday evening in summer, you will be familiar with Mike and his crew.
 They can really get the crowd hopping with their mix of covers from across the musical spectrum.

 The latest addition to the ‘scene’ is Friday nights ‘In the Window’ at the Wharf pub in Edgartown with local favorites Don Groover and Kevin Keady.
 With Kevin’s gravelly vocals and Don’s amazing guitar skills, you could easily think you had been transported to a smoky club in a big city, not quiet little Edgartown in January!